 - The other expense is bussing.
 The average cost of one school bus in the Washtenaw area is $80-$120, depending on distance.
 A yellow school bus generally carries 50-60 students.
 When scheduling your bus, plan on arriving 20-30 minutes ahead of time so that we can have everyone seated by the time the concert starts.
 The concert runs about an hour.

 - One of the most frequently used sources of funding is the school PTO.
 Other sources might be school foundations, local businesses, or other community groups.
 We can help you formulate a request for funds from any of these organizations, and we can also visit an organization with you, as a representative of the A2SO.
+A number of schools have successfully applied for Field Trip Grants from Target.
+They accept applications from August 1 to September 30 each year.
 In addition, the A2SO has a limited budget to subsidize the cost of bussing.
-Please contact us at email@example.com to discuss this further.
+Please contact email@example.com to discuss this further.

 Once you have the date approved and a plan for funding in place, work with your school’s staff to create, distribute and collect permission slips for each student.